SummaryRead the full fact sheet

 - Remember that you don’t have to use alcohol or other drugs to have fun.

 Partying is fun for people of all ages.
-Teenagers in particular like to party.
-This may include clubbing, attending a concert or festival, having a party at home or going to a party at a friend’s house.
-If you follow a few simple suggestions, it will help you stay safe while you’re having a good time.
+If you follow a few simple safe partying suggestions, it will help you and your friends stay safe while you’re having a good time.